ls1intum/bamboo-server-notification-plugin/README.md

 1. Go to the *Notifications* tab of the *Configure Plan* screen.
 2. Choose a *Recipient Type* of *Server*
 3. Configure your *Server URL*
+4. Create a global variable named *SERVER_PLUGIN_SECRET_PASSWORD*, the value if this variable will be used as secret.
-4. You're done!
+5. You're done!
 Go and get building.

 Compiling from source
 ---------------------